nltk/nltk_book/en/app-issues.rst

 General Issues
 --------------

+* use NLTK version 0.9.7

 * The further reading sections of each chapter are patchy; some are comprehensive while some are minimal.
 We intend to make these consistent, providing a representative set of pointers to other materials.
-The pointers to NLTK's "guides" are stale; we're in the process of updating these to create a suite of HOWTOs.

 * It is difficult for readers to know which exercises at the end of the chapter correspond to which sections of the chapter.